 1st Vice President

-John East, 1st Vice President, is serving her first term on the board leading the student exchange program.
+John East, 1st Vice President, is serving his first term on the board leading the student exchange program.

 2nd Vice President

 Nancie Lightner, 2nd Vice President, in charge of membership.